agnes-chong/agnes-chong/README.md

 - 🧩 Currently exploring **Web Exploitation**, **Forensics**, **Cryptography** and **Reverse Engineering** for CTFs.
 - 🧠 Learning about **Offensive Security**, **Threat Simulation**, and **AI-driven Security Automation**.
 - ✍️ I also share writeups, tools, and learning notes on my cybersecurity blog *(coming soon)*.
-- 🎓 IT InfoSec student passionate about **Cybersecurity, VAPT, AI, and System Defense** — blending creativity with logic.
+- 🎓 IT InfoSec student passionate about **Cybersecurity, VAPT, AI, and Digital Forensics** — blending creativity with logic.

 ---